libvips/pyvips/README.rst

 Status
 ------

-This binding passes the vips test suite cleanly and with no leaks, so it's getting close.
-The docs still need updating, it could use a little polish, and it currently fails with python3.
+This binding passes the vips test suite cleanly and with no leaks under python2 and python3, so it's getting close.
+The docs still need updating and it could use a little polish.

 To convert old code, replace the lines::